jamesrharwood/thesis/data/iv_changes.md

 stage: ongoing
 ---

-Provide guideline-specific education or training (e.g., courses, videos)
+Provide guideline-specific education or training (e.g., courses, videos).
 More generally, students could:

 * learn about writing as a process and workflows for documenting and communicating research,
-* learn about research waste from poor reporting (#ME)
+* learn about research waste from poor reporting,^JH^
-* attempt a replication to learn about the importance of complete reporting
+* attempt a replication to learn about the importance of complete reporting,
-* use a RG as part of their studies.
+* and use a RG as part of their studies.

 ---

 id: updating
 title: Make updating guidelines easier
-barrier_ids: [need-updating]
+barrier_ids: [need-up-to-date-guidance, understanding]
 intervention_fn_ids: [enablement]
 stakeholder_ids: [equator, funders]
 stage: ongoing
 ---

-Make it easier for guideline developers to update guidelines.

-* Fund guideline developers to evaluate, refine, and update their resources(#ME)
+Update guidance in response to user feedback or changes in the field.
+This would be easier if:

-* Make it easy for guideline developers to collect feedback from authors
+* guideline developers could easily collect feedback from authors.
-* Small updates or refinements could be made without publishing a new article
+* small updates or refinements could be made without publishing a new article.
+* guideline developers had funding to evaluate, refine, and update their resources.^JH^